Case Study – World-Class Noise Performance

 Case Study

-Delta Diagnostics’ world-class noise performance
+Delta Life Science’ world-class noise performance

 In label-free biosensing, noise performance is critical.
 A low baseline noise level is a prerequisite to detecting analytes in very low concentrations and/or to detect low-molecular-weight analytes.
 Unfortunately, the noise performance of label-free biosensor instruments varies significantly between manufacturers.
 It can be anything between 0.01 Response units (RU) for the top-end instruments to several RU for lower-end instruments.
-In this case study, we have investigated the noise performance of Delta Diagnostics’ prototype instrument to assess how this compares to commercially available instruments.
+In this case study, we have investigated the noise performance of Delta Life Science’ prototype instrument to assess how this compares to commercially available instruments.

 Approach